University of Pretoria: Mind Sports

 The university has a very active club that was only founded in 2013.
 The club is affiliated to Mind Sports South Africa and caters for all the disciplines that are controlled by such National Federation.

 The club has had some major successes in 2014, with no less than 12 gamers qualifying for National Team Trials.
 The club has also become the top university club in South Africa.

 Football

 In 2002 the university established the Tuks Football Academy and the University of Pretoria F.C. oginally playing in the SAFA Gauteng South Division.
 In the 2003–04 season the university acquired Pretoria City F.C.'s second division status, subsequently winning the National First Division (NFD) Vodacom League play-offs and being promoted to the NFD in 2004–05.
 In the 2006–07 season the club qualified for the Mvela Golden League play-offs.
 In the 2008–09 season the club was a Nedbank Cup finalist losing to Premier Soccer League team Moroka Swallows 0–1.

-Following the 2011/2012 season the University of Pretoria F.C. will gain promotion to the South African Premier Soccer League (PSL), the top domestic league.
+Following the 2011/2012 season the University of Pretoria F.C. gained promotion to the South African Premier Soccer League (PSL), the top domestic league.